-CMS Cameron McKenna Nabarro Olswang LLP is a member of CMS Legal Services EEIG (CMS EEIG), a European Economic Interest Grouping that coordinates an organisation of independent law firms.
+CMS Legal Services EEIG (CMS EEIG) is a European Economic Interest Grouping that coordinates an organisation of independent law firms.
 CMS EEIG provides no client services.
 Such services are solely provided by CMS EEIG's member firms in their respective jurisdictions.
-CMS EEIG and each of its member firms are separate and legally distinct entities, and no such entity has any authority to bind any other.
+CMS EEIG and each of its member firms are distinct and legally distinct entities, and no such entity has any authority to bind any other.
 CMS EEIG and each member firm are liable only for their own acts or omissions and not those of each other.
-The brand name "CMS" and the term "firm" are used to refer to some or all of the member firms or their offices.
+The brand name "CMS" and the term "firm" are used to refer to some or all of the member firms or their offices; details can be found under "legal information" in the footer of cms.law.